 - salt and black pepper to taste

-In a small pot or sausepan, heat the bacon cubes over a low heat to let them sweat and melt, while producing fat for frying.
+- In a small pot or sausepan, heat the bacon over a low heat to let it sweat and melt, while producing fat for frying.
 Increase the heat to medium and stir in 1 heaped tablespoon of fine flour.
 Mix well until the flour is lightly charred and a smooth roux has formed.
 Set aside.

-When the ham is cooked through, take it out and transfer onto a cutting board.
+- When the ham is cooked through, transfer it onto a cutting board.
 Dice the potatoes and throw them in the meat stock.
 Add the bay leaves, peeled and crushed garlic and stir well.
-Bring to the boil and cook until the potatoes are soft.
+Bring to the boil and cook until the potatoes are tender.
 Season to taste with salt and black pepper.